Can I join QLeave?

 - as a casual, part-time or full-time employee

 - as a sole trader subcontractor (providing substantially labour only)

 - by a labour-hire company.

-If you’re eligible, you can click here to join QLeave online, or here to download a Worker Membership Application form.
+If you’re eligible, you can click here to join QLeave online, or contact us to have a hard copy posted to you.
 You may also be registered when your employer submits a Worker Service Return at the end of the financial year.